istellartech/GELATO/README.md

 python3 Trajectory_Optimization.py [setting file name]
 ```

-See the example folder for an example of input files.
+See the example folder for an example set of input files.

 ### Batch operation